Sore and achy after a strong workout? Then you may want to try some foolproof tips to keep the post-workout pain at bay.

-Active Sport Pain Relief™ produces a therapeutic effect with a revolutionary solution to help soothe your sore muscles.
-Available in the form of a deep muscle rub and a sports stick, these innovative products offer support while simultaneously working hard so you can too.
-Containing only natural ingredients that really focus on pain points, they are made with you in mind.
-Essential oils such as tea tree, peppermint, and eucalyptus enhance the cooling effect.
-Likewise, the CBD hemp oil (Cannabis sativa L), jojoba seed oil, beeswax, and other emollients also support skin health so you can feel your best.
-We also highly recommend our patented pain relief spray for your post-workout routine.
+It is among the best ways how to relieve sore muscles fast.
+Containing naturally-derived ingredients that focus on specific pain points, they are made workout pain relief.
+Essential oils such as tea tree, peppermint, and eucalyptus enhance the cooling effect and activate temporary pain relief.
+Likewise, the CBD hemp oil, jojoba seed oil, beeswax, and other emollients also support skin health so you can feel your best.

-These products are ideal for CrossFit athletes, who know no stopping.
+These products are ideal for CrossFit athletes, who know no stopping and want sore muscle relief.
+Working out with sore muscles can be painful, but now it doesn’t have to be.
+With Active Sport Pain Relief products, muscle soreness recovery is just seconds away.
 The beauty of these products is that you can take them with you wherever you go and apply them as and when you need to.

 Disclaimer: This information is for educational purposes only.
 It has not been approved by the FDA to diagnose, treat, prevent, cure, or mitigate any diseases or conditions.
 We use CBD in our products for cosmetic purposes only.